Icearcticfox/piggy-bank/docs/utilities/services/supervisord.md

-# Supervisor – Managing Processes and Services
+# Managing Processes and Services

 **Supervisor** is a powerful tool for managing and monitoring processes and services in Unix-like operating systems.
 It allows you to control your services, ensuring they are always running and can be restarted if they fail.